 The Church at Auvers-sur-Oise, 1890

 Van Gogh’s final years, during which time his mental health deteriorated markedly, were spent in France.
-In 1888 he moved to Arles, in southern France, partly out of a desire to realize his earlier goal of being a peasant painter.
+In 1888 he moved to a small town of Arles situated on the river Rhône in southern France, partly out of a desire to realize his earlier goal of being a peasant painter.
 He returned to many of the motifs of peasant life that he had worked on when he was living in the Netherlands: thatched roof cottages, fishing boats, a sower in a field.
 Many of his compositions from this period also reflect his fascination with the area’s landscape and light, and feature some of his most intense colors.

-Van Gogh hoped to found an artists’ community in Arles, and eventually he succeeded in convincing Gauguin to live and work with him in the Yellow House.
-The arrangement was contentious, however, and ultimately culminated in Gauguin leaving after only a couple months, by Christmas of 1888.
+Van Gogh hoped to found an artists’ community in Arles, “A Studio of the South”, and eventually he succeeded in convincing Gauguin to live and work with him in the Yellow House, where he rented four rooms.
+Gauguin arrived in late October 1888.
+Working together, they produced some outstanding paintings.
+However, the two artists had frequent arguments, their arrangement was contentious and ultimately culminated in Gauguin leaving after only a couple of months, by Christmas of 1888.
 The events precipitating Gauguin’s departure included the famous incident of van Gogh cutting off his left ear and giving it to a prostitute, after which he spent several days in the hospital.
 He returned to the Yellow House following his hospital stay but was readmitted in February 1889 for several bouts of hallucinations and delusions.

-In May of 1889 the artist committed himself to the Saint-Paul Asylum in Saint-Rémy, due to his worsening mental health.
+In May of 1889 the artist committed himself to the Saint-Paul-de-Mausole Asylum in Saint-Rémy, due to his worsening mental health.

 Bedroom in Arles, 1889